devops4noobs/github-actions/README.md

 run job/step only if branch is production: if: github.ref == 'refs/heads/production' -> contexts: github, env, vars, job, jobs, steps, runner, secrets, matrix, needs, inputs, strategy.
 continue-on-error: true/false, decide if the job continue even if a step fails. by default job fails. if at job level, it will apply to all the steps in the job

+cache node dependencies: when making a change in package.json (by installing new dependency like npm install nodemon) the cache is invalidated and new cache key is created in Caches.

+github packages:
+integrates with several packages managers like npm, maven repo etc built in features for storing and managing software packages alongside code on github. secure publish and share code in organization or publicly' keeps code and packages together instead of credentials for each registry (npm.pkg.github.com, maven.pkg.github.com etc) uses GITHUB_TOKEN to provide access to github repository where workflow is defined ghcr.io/OWNER/image_name:version